wadegroux/United-States-Accident-Analysis-Project/README.md

 The columns contained 0 NULL values.

-# Data Cleaning: Aggregate Functions For Summarization
+# Data Exploration: Aggregate Functions For Summarization
 **Counting Number Of Accidents Per State**
 I will now write a query that counts the number of accidents for each state and displays the results in descending order.